-Dr. William Doukas is a physician who specializes in orthopedics/orthopedic surgery and sports medicine.
-Patients rated him highly, giving him an average of 5.0 stars out of 5.
-Dr. Doukas is in-network for Medicaid and Medicare insurance.
+Dr. William Doukas is a medical specialist in orthopedics/orthopedic surgery and sports medicine.
+On average, patients gave him a rating of 5.0 stars out of 5.
+Dr. Doukas accepts the following insurance: Medicaid and Medicare.
 He attended medical school at Uniformed Services University of the Health Sciences, F. Edward Hébert School of Medicine.

 Clinical interests: Hip Problems, Knee Problems, Arthroscopic Surgery, Arthritis, Replacement Arthroplasty